-Effective for annual periods beginning on or after January 1, 2023 -
+Effective for annual periods beginning on or after January 1, 2024:

-- Amendments to PAS 1, Classification of Liabilities as Current or Non-current The amendments clarify the requirements for an entity to have the right to defer settlement of the liability for at least 12 months after the reporting period.
+Amendments to PAS 1, Presentation of Financial Statements - Classification of Liabilities as Current or Noncurrent - The amendments clarify the requirements for an entity to have the right to defer settlement of the liability for at least 12 months after the reporting period.
 The amendments also specify and clarify the following: (i) an entity's right to defer settlement must exist at the end of the reporting period, (ii) the classification is unaffected by management's intentions or expectations about whether the entity will exercise its right to defer settlement, (iii) how lending conditions affect classification, and (iv) requirements for classifying liabilities where an entity will or may settle by issuing its own equity instruments.
 The amendments must be applied retrospectively.
-Earlier application is permitted. - Amendments to PAS 1 and PFRS Practice Statement 2, Disclosure Initiative Accounting Policies
+Earlier application is permitted.
+If applied in earlier period, the Company shall also apply Amendments to PAS 1 - Noncurrent Liabilities with Covenants for that period.